-As noted above, current department staffing totals six (6) full-time employees and three (3) or four (4) part-time workers - depending on the season - who are responsible for 9 indoor facilities (including the Lan-Char Centre and the Lancaster Legion), 18 parks, the Peanut Line Trail, and school sports field maintenance.
+As noted above, current department staffing totals six (6) full-time employees and three (3) or four (4) part-time workers - depending on the season - who are responsible for 12 buildings when including Lan Char and Legion, 18 parks, the Peanut Line Trail, and school sports field maintenance.
 This includes the recent assumption of responsibility for programming two community facilities at which volunteers are no longer involved.
-The Master Plan also anticipates the development of two new parks - one in South Lancaster on the Raisin River, and one in Summerstown Estates.
+The Master Plan also anticipates the development of two new parks one in South Lancaster on the Raisin River, and one in Summerstown Estates.
 At the same time, a part-time program coordinator position was discontinued in 2021.